 Prepare all, but be ready to improvise

 As with all travel plans, it’s a smart move to be prepared for anything: find accommodation, check the food prices, learn something about the culture of the country you’re visiting.
 The last thing you’d like is to insult somebody for entering their home while still wearing shoes – which is insulting in some countries.
 The good news is that according to market research firm Technavio, the global adventure tourism market will grow at a CAGR of nearly 46% during through 2022 and it will be even easier to travel solo in the future.
+Of course, a huge role in this is having travelling apps that can improve the quality of the journey, and help you get all information that you need.

 Keep in mind that even if you plan out everything perfectly, there will be times where you’ll maybe miss a train – so you’ll have to find accommodation for an extra night you’re staying there.
 Maybe you’ll get sick, and you’ll be obliged to stay in one place for more than you planned on staying.
-In relation to this – it’s an extremely smart move to find the right health insurance, especially if you plan on traveling to exotic countries.
+In relation to this – it’s an extremely smart move to find the right health insurance, especially if you plan on travelling to exotic countries.
 Be ready to be flexible and to improvise, but take care of things that you can control.
 You can always learn some survival techniques and find an adequate anti-theft backpack.

 So, prepare an “anxiety toolbox” for yourself, which will help soothe your anxiety in these situations.
 It might be a body scan meditation or a grounding technique.
 What I find most effective for myself is to stop, take a deep breath, observe and list five things that are surrounding me.
 This brings me back to my rational self that tells me it’s going to be fine and what are the next steps (e.g. asking someone on the street for the nearest hostel).
 But, this is what works for me; you should find something that will soothe you the best.